-1. OBJECTIVE #7 Provide and secure habitats for multi-species use within Red Hawk (both game and non-game animals)

-- (1) Securing improved habitats in Red Hawk will increase species diversity and number -- a fact that can make Red Hawk a core of species representation for the general region at large.
+- OBJECTIVE # - Provide and secure habitats for multi-species use within Red Hawk (both game and non-game animals) - Planned Actions - Securing improved habitats in Red Hawk will increase (1) species diversity and number -- a fact that can make Red Hawk a core of species representation for the general region at large.
 Small and medium size mammals (herbivores and carnivores), land birds, waterfowl, raptors and song birds will benefit from the diversity of wildlife activity outside the boundaries of Red Hawk.
-Providing for multi-species habitats calls for the following actions: - (a) Improve vegetation configuration by controlled burning and patchcutting.
-Detailed plans will be developed for each site.

-- i) Create "edge", especially in transitional habitats - ii) Maintain foliage height diversity - iii) Secure and maintain vegetation corridors between vegetation patches (i.e. between two similar or different habitat types) - iv) Secure and maintain snags - (b) Improve existing ponds by securing water supply and shade (Foliage Height Diversity and canopy density).
+Providing for multi-species habitats calls for the following actions: - Improve vegetation configuration by controlled (a) burning and patchcutting.
+Detailed plans will be developed for each site. - Create "edge", especially in transitional i) habitats / - Maintain foliage height diversity ii) - iii) Secure and maintain vegetation corridors between vegetation patches (i.e. between two similar or different habitat types) - Secure and maintain snags - Improve existing ponds by securing water supply and shade (Foliage Height Diversity and canopy density). - E. Education

-E. Education
+OBJECTIVE #8

-1. OBJECTIVE #8 Improve human understanding of and concerns toward wildlife habitats to reduce human disturbance to wildlife.
+Improve human understanding of and concerns toward wildlife habitats to reduce human disturbance to wildlife.

-(1) Initiate education programs for Red Hawk residents and continue with ongoing education concerning construction and actual inhabitation of Red Hawk.
+- Planned Actions - Initiate education programs for Red Hawk residents and continue with ongoing education concerning construction and actual inhabitation of Red Hawk.
 The education program is to focus on wildlife appreciation, using a holistic approach and diverse educational media: